shannah/cn1-filechooser/README.md

 ## Installation

 1. Add [CN1FileChooser.cn1lib](bin/CN1FileChooser.cn1lib) to your project's lib directory and refresh your cn1libs.
-2. If deploying to iOS, you'll need to make sure that your App ID includes iCloud support.
-(Currently it should not be associated with any iCloud containers).
+2. If deploying to iOS, you'll need to make sure that your App ID includes iCloud support, and you must associate with at least one iCloud container.
+[See iOS setup instructions here](https://github.com/shannah/cn1-filechooser/wiki/iOS-Setup)

 ## Code Sample: